hyrogan/Soccer-Prediction/README.md

-# Soccer match outcome prediction with priors
+# From Ratings to Results: Advanced Predictive Modeling for Soccer Outcomes

 ### Problem definition of the Bachelor Thesis